sylabs/examples/file-generating/URL-to-PDF api/README.md

     curl -o "${SINGULARITY_APPDATA}/output/${2:-output.pdf}" "${URL}:${PORT}/api/render?url=${1}"
 ```

 As you can see, the `pdf_client` app checks to make sure that the user provides at least one argument.
-Find the full def file [here](url-to-pdf-edited.def).
+Find the full def file [here](https://github.com/sylabs/examples/blob/master/file-generating/URL-to-PDF%20api/url-to-pdf.def).

 Create the container as before.
 The `--force` option will overwrite the old container:
 ```
 $ sudo singularity build --force url-to-pdf.sif url-to-pdf-edited.def
 ```
 Now that we have an output directory in the container, we need to expose it to the host using a bind mount.
-Once we’ve rebuilt the container, make a new directory called `out` for the generated PDFs to go.
+Once we’ve rebuilt the container, make a new directory called `out` in you Home directory for the generated PDFs to go.
 ```
 $ mkdir out
 ```